i2h3/rivers/README.md

 journal.finish()
 ```

-`activity.finish(_:)` is optional and records an explicit end marker for an activity — useful when its last descendant message would otherwise leave a long-running task looking still in flight.
-Pass arguments to capture result values or errors.

-`journal.finish()` drains the background queue and closes the active file — call it before exit.

-## Backends

-- `FileJournal` — JSON-lines on disk with rotation and `lzfse` compression.
-Suitable for production.
-- `OSLogJournal` — forwards to `os.Logger` for unit tests and ad-hoc development.
-Inspect with `log show` or Console.app.

-Both conform to `Journaling` and can be swapped without touching call sites.

-## Reading logs back

 Tools built on top of the library — visualizers, debuggers, batch analyses — can read every message previously written by a `FileJournal` with `FileJournalReader`.
 It enumerates the configured directory, transparently decompresses rotated `lzfse` archives, and returns the merged history as a single chronologically-sorted array.